Disaster Relief -- Galveston, Texas

 Disaster Relief & Poverty -- Atlanta, Georgia

-While our focus for this trip was initially to provide relief for those affected by the Great Atlanta Flood of 2009, we found ourselves doing a wide variety of projects that better helped people in need.
-One day we helped sort and package books that would be sent to Africa and another we played with children at a low income child care facility.
-We also picked up trash that littered the sidewalks and empty lots.
-We did do what we initially came there to do as we ripped out the mold infested drywall and sprayed mold treatment in the house of a family who had become sick from the mold.
+Although the focus of this trip was initially to provide relief for those affected by the Great Atlanta Flood of 2009, students found themselves doing a wide variety of projects that better helped people in need.
+One day they helped sort and package books that would be sent to Africa and another day they played with children at a low income child care facility.
+Students also picked up trash that littered the sidewalks and empty lots.
+They worked hard to rip out the mold infested drywall and sprayed mold treatment in the house of a family who had become sick from the mold.

 Animal Issues -- Grassy Key, Florida

-We worked with the Dolphin Research Center which helps to rescue and rehabilitate marine mammals while educating the public about the lives of these mammals.
-The students helped them with a lot of the projects that are needed to for the facility to run on a day to day basis.
+Students worked with the Dolphin Research Center which helps to rescue and rehabilitate marine mammals while educating the public about the lives of these mammals.
+Huskies helped them with a lot of the projects that are needed to for the facility to run on a day to day basis.
 This included picking up trash from out of the water and around the facility, taking seaweed from the lagoon for the facility to use, and other general needs the center had.

 Animal Issues and Environment -- San Francisco, California